CoolToday Park

-CoolToday Park is a ballpark in North Port, Florida, located in the southern portion of Sarasota County, 35 miles south of Sarasota, Florida.
+CoolToday Park is a ballpark in North Port, Florida, located 35 miles south of Sarasota, Florida.
 It is the spring training home of the Atlanta Braves of Major League Baseball.
 The ballpark opened on March 24, 2019, with the Braves' 4–2 win over the Tampa Bay Rays.

-The Braves' $140 million project was funded by private and public sources.
+Private and public sources funded the Braves' $140 million project.
 Sarasota County contributed $21.2 million through hotel bed tax dollars.
-The state of Florida put in $20 million after showing the Braves arrival would add $1.7 billion economic impact on the area over the team's 30-year lease.
+The state of Florida put in $20 million after showing the Braves' arrival would add $1.7 billion economic impact on the area over the team's 30-year lease.
 Mattamy Homes, a private developer, donated the land and $4.7 million.
-The city of North Port contributed $4.7 million and Wellen Park, the planned community within North Port that houses the facility, ran the construction and development.
+The city of North Port contributed $4.7 million, and Wellen Park, the planned community within North Port that houses the facility, ran the construction and development.
 The Braves committed a 30-year lease, annual payments to Wellen Park, and at a minimum the first $18 million in the cost of the complex.

 History

 Planning

 In 2015, the Atlanta Braves began looking for a new Spring Training home.
 From 1997 to 2019, the Braves held spring training at Champion Stadium near Orlando.
 To reduce travel times the team sought a new spring home in Florida to get closer to other teams' facilities.

 In April 2016, the Braves and Sarasota County officials announced they were in formal negotiations.
 The Braves and Sarasota County began discussing a 100 to 150 acre site in the Wellen Park master-planned community in North Port.

-In January 2017, the Braves and Sarasota County announced that they had entered formal negotiations.
-Initial plans for the project were for a $125 million complex on about 70 acre.
-Six weeks after the Braves entered exclusive negotiations with Sarasota County, Fla., about a new spring-training facility, the parties reached agreement on the key terms of a proposed deal.
-The term sheet describes a $75.4 million facility to be built in the city of North Port and funded by Sarasota County, the state of Florida, North Port, the Braves and a private developer.
+In January 2017, the Atlanta Braves and Sarasota County announced that formal negotiations had begun regarding a new spring training facility.
+Early proposals called for a $125 million complex to be developed on approximately 70 acre.
+About six weeks after Sarasota County entered exclusive negotiations with the team, the two sides reached agreement on the primary terms of a proposed deal.
+The resulting term sheet outlined plans for a $75.4 million facility to be constructed in North Port, with funding coming from Sarasota County, the state of Florida, the city of North Port, the Braves organization, and a private developer.